 Breadcrumb

-Dr. Johnson, Assistant Professor of Economics, earned his Ph.D. from Florida State University in Tallahassee, Florida.
-Dr. Johnson teaches introductory microeconomics and macroeconomics, business statistics, and MBA economics.
-Dr. Johnson’s research interests include labor, behavioral, and experimental economics.
+Dr. Johnson, Associate Professor of Economics, earned his Ph.D. from Florida State University in Tallahassee, Florida.
+Dr. Johnson teaches introductory microeconomics and macroeconomics, intermediate microeconomics, and MBA economics.
+Dr. Johnson’s research interests include firearms, criminal behavior, and behavioral/experimental economics.

 Johnson, D. B., and Ryan, J. B. (2015).
 The interrogation game: Using coercion and rewards to elicit information from groups.
 Journal of Peace Research, 52(6), 822-837.